 You can challenge a government decision made by the Canada Employment Insurance Commission (CEIC) or Employment and Social Development Canada (ESDC) about whether you qualify.

 The SST decides whether you can get benefits under these laws:

 - Employment Insurance Act

 We have 2 levels of decision-making: the General Division and the Appeal Division.

 If you disagree with our General Division decision, you can appeal to our Appeal Division.

 Then, if you disagree with our Appeal Division decision, you can ask a court for judicial review.
 You can apply to the Federal Court (FC) or Federal Court of Appeal (FCA).
 It depends on the decision you want reviewed.
 For example, the FC reviews Appeal Division decisions on permission to appeal.

 Most of our hearings are by phone or video (using Zoom).
 Despite the fact that we have eliminated our backlog and that the number of appeals completed during the year have decreased since 2015-16, we remain a high-volume tribunal.
 For more on our caseload statistics, see our caseload page.

 We’re a specialized tribunal, and we’re independent in making decisions.
 This means we only make our decisions based on the evidence and the law in each case.
 No one can tell a member of the SST how to decide a specific appeal.
 That includes any minister, the government, the chairperson or any vice-chairperson of the SST.

-While we’re independent, we’re also fully accountable to Parliament and to the Minister of Employment, Workforce Development and Disability Inclusion.
+While we’re independent, we’re also fully accountable to Parliament and to the Minister of Employment, Workforce Development and Official Languages.
 We report our progress to the Minister.